trisct/Software-Tutorials/blender/bake_texture.md

 ### 2. Duplicate object

-Copy your object and delete all materials associated to the copy (rememeber to delete slots).
+Copy your object and delete all materials associated to the copy (remember to delete slots).
 Create one new material for the copy.
 Define a new UV map that unwraps the whole mesh to one.

 Set a new _Image Texture_ node to the new material.
 Set a new _UV map_ node and connect it to the texture node.